-The state-owned Port of Wilmington took a step Friday toward a partnership that would see Kinder Morgan Inc., a publicly traded energy company, operate the terminal, expand cargoes, and invest $150 million in needed port infrastructure repairs.
-The Diamond State Port Corp. named Kinder, based in Houston with operations at Tioga Marine Terminal in Port Richmond and Fairless Hills, Bucks County, as the "preferred" bidder to lease the port.
-In coming weeks, Kinder will meet with the port's existing customers, including Dole and Chiquita, and by the end of March a "hard" number proposal should be known, the port's chairman, Alan Levin, told a board meeting in New Castle.
+The state-owned Port of Wilmington took a step Friday toward a partnership in which Kinder Morgan Energy Partners Inc., a publicly traded energy company, would operate the terminal, expand cargoes, and invest $150 million in needed port infrastructure repairs.
+The Diamond State Port Corp. named Kinder, based in Houston with operations at Tioga Marine Terminal in Port Richmond and Fairless Hills, Bucks County, the "preferred" bidder to lease the port.
+In coming weeks, Kinder will meet with the port's customers, including Dole and Chiquita, and by the end of March, a "hard"-number proposal should be known, the port's chairman, Alan Levin, told a board meeting in New Castle.

 November 29, 2012 |

 Wagner came back from an eight-point second-half deficit to tie the game in regulation and outscored Princeton, 8-2, in overtime for a 48-42 victory Wednesday night in New York.
 Jonathon Williams had 20 points and nine rebounds to lead Wagner (2-3).
 Ian Hummer had 11 points for Princeton (2-4).
 Lafayette 63, Delaware 60 - Dan Trist netted 16 points as the Leopards (2-6) handed the Blue Hens (2-5) their fourth consecutive loss in a nonconference game in Easton, Pa.
 Univ.

 November 24, 2012